anikagupte/anikagupte/README.md

 - 👋 Hi, I’m @anikagupte
 - 👀 I’m interested in all things STEM!
-- 🌱 I’m currently learning CS50X.
+- 🌱 I’m currently learning CS50X and I'm on Week 9!
 - 💞️ I’m looking to collaborate with anyone about my age (I'm 12).
 - 📫 Reach me through email: anikagupte@gmail.com